aws/aws-cdk/packages/@aws-cdk/aws-secretsmanager/README.md

 [example of creating a secret](test/integ.secret.lit.ts)

-The `Secret` construct does not allow specifying the `SecretString` property of the `AWS::SecretsManager::Secret` resource as this will almost always lead to the secret being surfaced in plain text.
-If you need to use a pre-existing secret, the recommended way to proceed is to manually provision the secret in *AWS SecretsManager* and use the `Secret.import` method to make it available in your CDK Application:
+The `Secret` construct does not allow specifying the `SecretString` property of the `AWS::SecretsManager::Secret` resource as this will almost always lead to the secret being surfaced in plain text and possibly committed to your source control.
+If you need to use a pre-existing secret, the recommended way is to manually provision the secret in *AWS SecretsManager* and use the `Secret.import` method to make it available in your CDK Application:

 ```ts
 const secret = Secret.import(scope, 'ImportedSecret', {